-Donors can specify a specific dollar amount or a percentage of their estate be given to the Mercy Community or one of its ministries.
-Unrestricted gifts are most helpful, as they allow our Board of Trustees to determine the best use of your gift.
+Donors can specify a specific dollar amount or a percentage of their estate be given to The Mercy Community or one of its ministries.
+Unrestricted gifts are most helpful, as they allow our Board of Directors to determine the best use of your gift.

-If you have a will or trust already drawn up, your attorney can make a simple amendment to your will called a "codicil" that can bequeath a gift to the Mercy Community or one of its communities.
+If you have a will or trust already drawn up, your attorney can make a simple amendment to your will called a “codicil” that can bequeath a gift to The Mercy Community or one of its ministries.
 Any gift, no matter the size, is very important and most needed.

-A Charitable Gift Annuity is a simple contract between you (the donor) and the Mercy Community.
-Simply stated, in exchange for your gift, the Mercy Community, with the financial backing of Catholic Health East, will pay you a fixed annual income for life.
+A Charitable Gift Annuity is a simple contract between you (the donor) and The Mercy Community.
+Simply stated, in exchange for your gift, The Mercy Community, with the financial backing of Trinity Health, Inc., will pay you a fixed annual income for life.
 The income you receive will depend on your age and the amount of the gift.
-Here's an example of how this planned gift works:
+Here’s an example of how this planned gift works:

-Mary (age 76) and John (age 77): John was recently a patient at Saint Mary Home and would like to make a donation to the Mercy Community to show his appreciation.
-After speaking with the Director of Development, Mary and John decide that a Charitable Gift Annuity can help them generate additional income and reap tax advantages while making a gift at the same time.
+Mary (age 76) and John (age 77): John was recently a resident at Saint Mary Home and would like to make a donation to The Mercy Community to show his appreciation.
+After speaking with the Development team, Mary and John decide that a Charitable Gift Annuity can help them generate additional income and reap tax advantages while making a gift at the same time.